- PrintArticle Summary

 - Other Commonly Asked Questions

-Tussigon is an antitussive (narcotic cough suppressant) and Schedule II opioid prescribed for cough relief in adults.1 The medication is a combination of hydrocodone, an opioid painkiller, and homatropine, a substance meant to discourage misuse.
+Tussigon is an antitussive (narcotic cough suppressant) and Schedule II opioid prescribed for cough relief in adults.1 This prescription drug, or medication, is a combination of hydrocodone, an opioid painkiller, and homatropine, a substance meant to discourage misuse.

 Fortunately, there are many treatment options to help you safely detox from Tussigon and recover from opioid addiction.